The Container Store

-The Container Store Group, Inc., is an American specialty retail chain which offers storage and organization products, and custom closets.
+The Container Store Group, Inc. was an American specialty retail chain which offered storage and organization products and custom closets.
+The company was acquired by Bed Bath & Beyond, Inc. for $150 million in July 2026, with plans to rebrand its 98 locations to incorporate the Bed Bath & Beyond name.

 History

 The Container Store was founded in Dallas by Garrett Boone and John Mullen.
 With the backing of their families, they inaugurated the first The Container Store on July 1, 1978.
 The store introduced a new retailing category: home storage and organization.
 Kip Tindell and his wife joined the founding team the next year.

 In 1982, the company switched to a computerized management system, which almost drove the company into the ground.
 The Houston store opening in 1988 marked the start of the company's booming sales.
 It opened its first location outside of Texas in 1991 in Atlanta, its first New York area store in 2000, and its first Los Angeles area store in 2006.
-In 1999, The Container Store bought one of its main suppliers, Elfa International, a Swedish companies that specialized in shelving and storage units.
+In 1999, The Container Store bought one of its main suppliers, Elfa International, a Swedish company that specialized in shelving and storage units.

 The founders hired by the dozen but realized they also needed a strong company culture to maintain the spirit and attractiveness of their stores.
 The company started giving 235 hours of training time to its new salespeople, ten times the industry average.
 By the early 2000s, The Container Store had become a regular recipient of the Best Company to Work for in America award delivered by Fortune.

 In July 2007, The Container Store sold a majority stake of the company to the private equity firm based in Los Angeles Leonard Green & Partners.
 After the deal, The Container Store announced plans to open 29 more stores in the next five years.
 In 2013, the retailer was one of the hottest IPOs of 2013.
 However, according to Forbes, "the Container Store is a far cry from the 300 store potential investors were promised in the IPO."
 Since 2013, only 30 stores were added, or about 5 per year.
 The Container Store has not kept its promise to investors "to be the category killer of storage containers and home organization."